MrPickering/mrpickering/README.md

 - Tested by industry pros and used as a proof-of-concept for safety simulation
 - Realistic handling modeled on heavy vehicle dynamics in urban environments

+> *"Train like a pro.
+Drive like a champion.
+Simulate for safety."*

 ---

 ### **PickBits.AI** – *Turn Ideas Into 🔥*